Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Improved Operator Norm Error of the Harmonic Mean

 has derivative

 which is greater than 0 whenever

 For $\Gamma \in (0, 1/2)$, this region includes the point $x=2$ so that the minimizer of $f(x)$ on the interval $[2,\infty)$ is $2$. \end{proof}

+We note that for $N=2$, $E_+ = 1 + 2\sqrt{\Gamma} \sqrt{1 -\Gamma} < S_+$, so that $E_+$ is closer to $1$.
+That is, at least in the case where the true covariance matrix is the identity, the harmonic mean is shrunk toward the true population covariance when compared with the arithmetic mean.
 The above result suggests that given a collection $D$ of $T \geq 2p$ observations, it is better asymptotically (as measured in operator norm error) to estimate the covariance by splitting $D$ into two equal parts $D_1$ and $D_2$ and computing the harmonic mean of $W(D_1)$ and $W(D_2)$ than it is to directly compute the sample covariance matrix of $D$.
-We note that for $N=2$, $E_+ = 1 + 2\sqrt{\Gamma} \sqrt{1 -\Gamma} < S_+$, so that $E_+$ is closer to $1$.
-This in turn implies that, in the case where the true covariance matrix is the identity, the harmonic mean is shrunk toward the true population covariance when compared with the arithmetic mean.
-As we will see below in Section~\ref{sec:raoblackwell}, Rao-Blackwellizing the harmonic mean yields yet another shrinkage estimator, one that has appeared elsewhere in the literature.
+The requirement that the vectors have identity covariance is partially addressed by \citep[Corollary 2.1.1]{Lod19}, which we restate here.